Tagline: A criminal mind in an indestructible body.

 18 | 1hr 41min | Action, Sci-Fi

-Computer technology came on leaps and bounds during the mid ’90s, and although extraordinarily primitive when compared with today’s standards, low-budget filmmakers were able to incorporate modern effects at a much more affordable price.
-In 1992, Brett Leonard’s The Lawnmower Man cost $10,000,000 to make, but by ’95 Hologram Man was able to produce computer effects on par with its groundbreaking predecessor, a movie which had dated faster than the last model I-Phone―well, almost.
+Computer technology came on leaps and bounds during the mid 90s, and though extraordinarily primitive when compared with today’s standards, low-budget filmmakers were able to incorporate modern special effects at a much more affordable price.
+In 1992, Brett Leonard’s The Lawnmower Man cost $10,000,000 to make, but by 1995 Hologram Man was able to produce computer effects on par with its groundbreaking predecessor, a movie which had dated faster than the last model I-Phone―well, almost.
 With this increasing accessibility, filmmakers were able to produce high-concept fodder on the cheap, and as a consequence sci-fi schlock would develop a rather profitable niche market, one akin to the horror boom of the previous decade.

 Luckily for the ball of pure holographic energy tearing up his not-so-futuristic environment, nerdy lickspittle Giggles (Sanderson) has managed to develop a negatively charged polymer so lifelike it looks exactly like human flesh, meaning our antagonist can live a relatively regular existence while also possessing the power to morph into anyone he chooses, an ability he never once utilizes as the city’s entire police force swarm upon him and his cronies.
 Henchmen like the patch-sporting Cyclops are as trite and predictable as they sound, while a whole legion of cartoonish bozos sink to all new levels of ineptitude, most of them insisting on using debilitatingly grandiose artillery when others use regular handguns powerful enough to take down an aircraft.